Types

 The number()

-action should only coerce another value to a number, as an integer literally produces the same output.
+action should only coerce another value to a number, as an integer produces the same output.

 @textVar = "5"